-MÓHINDER S. SANDHU Its: Chief, Standardized Permits and Corrective Action Branch
+Its: Chief, Standardized Permits and Corrective Action

-State of California County of San Fran Cisco > ss.
-J Dn Ganuary 26, 2000, before me, Virna C. WU, "Notary Public", Name and Tille of Officer (e.g., "Jane Doe, Notary Public"), Farrell Wong Name(g) of Signer(gr V bate Douglas Name and Title of Officer (e.g., "Jane Doe, NStary Public") Farrell Wong ersonany appeared0 Name(s) of Signer(s) personally known to me proved-to-me on the basis of-satisfactory evidence to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed VIRNA CHERN WU the same in his/h er/the ir authorized capacity(iوع), and that by his/h er/their Commission # 1203557 signature(s) on the instrument the person(s), or Notary Public - California Z San Francisco County the entity upon behalf of which the person(e) My Comm.
-Expires Dec 3, 2002 acted, executed the instrument. and and a second s WITNESS my hand and official seal.
-Chene Quin Place Notary Seal Above Signature of Notary Public PTIONAL Though the information below is not required by la evidence to be the person(s) whose name(s) is/are- subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.
-WITNESS my hand and official seal.
-WITNESS my hand and official seal.
-Signature of Notary Public PTIONAL aw, it may prove valuable to persons relying on the document and reattachment of this form to another document.
-COMMENT Description of Attached Document Title or Type of Document: Document Date: 1 / 26 / 20 Number of Pages: 8+ 6 (Parcel) Signer(s) Other Than Named Above: None Capacity(ies) Claimed by Signer Signer's Name: Douglas Fai rell Wong RIGHT HUMBPRINT Individual Top of thumb here ☐ Corporate Officer - Title(s): ☐ Partner - □ Limited □ General / Attorney in Fact Tuustaa Guardian or Conservator Guardian or Conservator Other: Director /
+State of California) County of San Francisco ss On January 36, 3000, before me, Virna C. Wu, "Notary Public" Name and Title of Officer (e.g., "Jane Doe, Notary Public") Name(s) of Signer(or) □ personally known to me □ preved to me on the basis of satisfactory evidence VIRNA CHERN WU Commission # 1203557 Notary Public - California San Francisco County My Comm.
+Expires Dec 3, 2002 to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(e) acted, executed the instrument.
+Place Notary Seal Above WITNESS my hand and official seal.
+Signature of Notary Public DPTIONAL Though the information below is not required by and could prevent fraudulent removal law, it may prove valuable to persons relying on the document and reattachment of this form to another document.
+Title or Type of Document: ronmental Restriction ODD Number of Pages: 8+ 6 (Parcel 1, C. Document Date: 1 / 26 / 2 Number of Pages: 8+ 6 (Parcel 18, C. Signer(s) Other Than Named Above: 1/010 Capacity(ies) Claimed by Signer Signer's Name: Do v flow For Individual Corporate Officer - Title(s): Partner - Limited General Attorney in Fact Trustee Tell Weng RIGHT THUMEPRINT OF SIGNER Top of thumb here ☐ Guardian or Conservator ☐ Other: Porf Executive Signer Is Representing: Director of Jon Francisco